 If you’re moving from a small town or a rural area, you might be surprised at the size of the apartments in Washington, D.C.
-Unfortunately, living in D.C. and many other large cities means smaller living spaces, which you’ll have to adjust to.
+Unfortunately, living in many large cities means smaller living spaces, which you’ll have to adjust to.

 One way to make life easier is to store some of your personal belongings elsewhere.
 You can get a self-storage unit that comes with various security and safety features, which is useful when you realize you can’t fit all your furniture in your new home.